amosyuen/ha-eight-sleep-climate/README.md

 ## Purpose

 Creates a virtual climate that controls an eight sleep mattress.
 This allows exposing the climate to google home and controlling it using voice commands.
+Currently the units is "percent" but will show as default home assistant temperature unit.

 ### Climate Attributes Supported